folbricht/routedns/doc/configuration.md

 - `cache-flush-query` - A query name (FQDN with trailing `.`) that if received from a client will trigger a cache flush (reset).
 Inactive if not set.
 Simple way to support flushing the cache by sending a pre-defined query name of any type.
 If successful, the response will be empty.
 The query will not be forwarded upstream by the cache.
 - `cache-prefetch-trigger`- If a query is received for a record with less that `cache-prefetch-trigger` TTL left, the cache will send another, independent query to upstream with the goal of automatically refreshing the record in the cache with the response.
 - `cache-prefetch-eligible` - Only records with at least `prefetch-eligible` seconds TTL are eligible to be prefetched.
+- `backend` - Define what kind of storage is used for the cache.
+Contains multiple keys depending on type that can configure the behavior.
+Defaults to memory backend if not configued.

+Backends:

+**Memory backend**

+The memory backend will keep all cache items in memory.
+It can be configured to write the content of the cache to disk on shutdown.
+Memmory backend config has the following options:

+- `type="memory"`
+- `size` - Max number of responses to cache.
+Defaults to 0 which means no limit.
+- `filename` - File to use for persistent storage to disk.
+The cache will be initialized with the content from the file and it'll write the content to the same file on shutdown.
+Defaults to no persistence

 #### Examples